learn-co-curriculum/phase-0-aws-cloud9-environment-setup/README.md

   <img src="https://curriculum-content.s3.amazonaws.com/environment-setup/cloud9-directory-navigation.png" height="200px">

 - Along the bottom of the page is a terminal.
 You will use this terminal to write and execute commands.
-Click the terminal, type `echo "hello world!"`, and press `enter` / `return` to test it out.
-The terminal will print out `hello world!` in response.
+Click the terminal, type `echo "hello world"`, and press `enter` / `return` to test it out.
+The terminal will print out `hello world` in response.

   ![cloud9 terminal example](https://curriculum-content.s3.amazonaws.com/environment-setup/cloud9-terminal-example.png)

-- The IDE's central section (where you see the welcome page) is will display file contents.
+- The IDE's central section (where you see the welcome page) will display file contents.
 Clicking on files in the directory navigation will open them up in this section.